woctezuma/geforce-leak/README.md

 - The leak has been plugged, so the code cannot fetch data directly from Nvidia anymore.
 - GeForce data can still be **partially** accessed via [a user-interface hosted][tweet-leaker-hosting-backup] by the leaker.
+- As of September 23, partial data has been further constrained to ~ 1100 games, which removes much of its interest.
 - If you want me to remove data from this project, please [create a Github issue][github-issues] to reach me.

 ## Requirements